-The standard external table dimensions are 7ft X 4ft, giving a playing surface of 6ft X 3ft.
+The standard table dimension is 7ft X 4ft which gives a playing surface of 6ft X 3ft.

 The table covering has undergone change.
 In the early days a heavily napped, woollen cloth of the kind then found on snooker tables was commonplace.
 This was far from ideal and over time faster surfaces with less nap have gained popularity.

 Even more recently nylon coverings entirely without nap, sometimes referred to as 'speed cloth', have been introduced.